dhis2/dhis2-core/dhis-2/dhis-web-api/src/main/resources/openapi/TrackedEntitiesExportController.md

 ### `*.parameter.TrackedEntityRequestParams.potentialDuplicate`

-Get tracked entities that is marked as a potential duplicate.
+Get tracked entities that are marked as potential duplicates.

 ### `*.parameter.TrackedEntityRequestParams.order`